Strip search phone call scam: Investigation, arrest, and trial

 Stewart was extradited to Kentucky to be tried on charges of impersonating a police officer and solicitation of sodomy.
 If convicted, Stewart faced up to 15 years in prison.
-On October 31, 2006, he was acquitted of all charges.
+On 31 October 2006, he was acquitted of all charges.
 Both the defense and the prosecution attorneys speculated that a lack of direct evidence, such as a recording of the caller's voice, might have led to the jury finding him not guilty.

 Stewart remained a suspect in similar cases throughout the United States.
-Police stated later that after Stewart's arrest, the scam calls stopped.
+Police stated later that, after Stewart's arrest, the scam calls stopped.

 Aftermath

-Louise Ogborn, the victim, underwent therapy and medication to address post-traumatic stress disorder and depression.
+Louise Ogborn, the victim, underwent therapy and treatment with medication to address post-traumatic stress disorder and depression.
 She abandoned her plans to attend the University of Louisville, where she had anticipated becoming a pre-med student.
-In an interview with ABC News, she said that after the abuse she "felt dirty" and had difficulty making and maintaining friendships because she wouldn't "allow anyone to get too close to her".
+In an interview with ABC News, she said that after the abuse she "felt dirty" and had difficulty making and maintaining friendships because she wouldn't "allow anyone to get close to" her.

 Donna Summers ended her engagement with Nix soon after the incident.
 She was fired from McDonald's for violating corporate policies prohibiting both strip searches and for allowing a non-McDonald's employee to enter the restaurant's office.
 Summers entered an Alford guilty plea to a single count of unlawful imprisonment as a misdemeanor and was sentenced to one year probation.

 Kim Dockery was transferred to work at another location.
 Walter Nix pleaded guilty to sexual abuse, sexual misconduct and unlawful imprisonment.
 The judge agreed to a plea deal for Nix in exchange for his testimony against David Stewart.
 Due to the level and length of his involvement in the physical crimes, Nix was sentenced to five years in prison.

 Lawsuits

-Three years after the incident, still undergoing therapy, Louise Ogborn sued McDonald's for $200 million for failing to protect her during her ordeal.
-Her grounds for the suit were:
+Three years after the incident and while still undergoing therapy, Louise Ogborn sued McDonald's for $200 million for failing to protect her during her ordeal.
+These were her grounds for the suit: